weaviate/weaviate-io/developers/weaviate/current/getting-started/basics.md

 The Weaviate console is part of the Weaviate Cluster Service and allows you to connect to any Weaviate instance and query it.
 You can follow [this](./console.html) getting started guide to learn more.

+## Benchmarks

+The [benchmark page](../benchmarks/) might be helpful when setting up your Weaviate instance.
+As a rule of thumb, when you choose a similar dataset to your use case, you should get similar results with similar settings.
+If the results diverge too much _negatively_ you probably made a mistake in hardware choices or in your Weaviate configuration.
+If the results are way more _positive_, [reach out to us immediately 😉]({{ site.slack_signup_url }})

+## Monitoring

+Weaviate can expose Prometheus-compatible metrics for [monitoring](../configuration/monitoring.html).
+We highly recommend setting this up, simply because it allows you to optimize your setup.

 ## Recapitulation

 * Inside Weaviate, you can store _data objects_ which can be represented by a machine learning vector.